yojoecapital/notes/CS-579 Online Social Network Analysis/Ch-9-Recommendation-in-Social-Media.md

 \rho = 1 - \frac{6\sum_{i=1}^n(x_i-y_i)^2}{n^3-n}
 $$

-- ==Kendall's Tau $\tau$== compares the order of the rankings from the recommender with the ground truth ranking list
+- **Kendall's Tau $\tau$** compares the order of the rankings from the recommender with the ground truth ranking list

 $$
 \tau = \frac{c-d}{n \choose 2}